Alectus/CPU-4bit-simulation/README.md

 https://www.bigmessowires.com/nibbler/

 The display shows no sign of life.
-Progrom contains the guess-a-number file.
+ProgRom contains the guess-a-number file.
 The bin files get the extension .data when saved in Simulide.

 **************************